robson-cruz/Spectral-Indices/readme.md

-Scrpit created to highlight forest vegetation in the amazon.
+Scrpit created to highlight forest vegetation in the amazon using Google Earth Engine.

 Spectral Indices:
 /*